-Arizona courts, including this Court, have recognized that the state Constitution provides greater protections for individual rights than does the federal Constitution.
-Nowhere is there a stronger basis for that assertion than in the Private Affairs Clause, Ariz.
-Const. art.
-II § 8.
-That Clause was written a century and a half after the Fourth Amendment, uses entirely different terminology, and was based on a significantly different history.
+Arizona courts, including this Court, have recognized that the state

+Constitution provides greater protections for individual rights than does the federal and a half after the Fourth Amendment, uses entirely different terminology, and was based on a significantly different history.
 See generally Timothy Sandefur, The Arizona "Private Affairs" Clause, 51 Ariz.
 St. L.J.
-723, 724-36, 743-54 (2019).
-There is no justification for following in lockstep with federal Fourth Amendment jurisprudence in applying Arizona's Private Affairs Clause.
-It is well past time for Arizona courts to fulfill the promise of greater protections for "private affairs."
+723, 724-36, 743-54